 SECTION 25.
-At the beginning of the game, the home team is required to provide a working horn (hand-held or as part of the scoreboard) to be used at the scorer's table, a scorebook and timing device.
-Failing to provide a horn or a working clock shall be penalized by illegal procedure.
+At the beginning of the game, the home team is required to provide a visible game clock, a visible shot clock, a working horn (hand-held or as part of the scoreboard) to be used at the scorer's table, a scorebook and timing devices for penalties and as a back up for the shot clock.
+Failing to provide a horn or working clocks shall be penalized by illegal procedure.
 When there is a discrepancy between the penalty clock at the table and the game clock, the game clock shall be the official clock.
 If the scoreboard clock malfunctions, the referee shall designate the clock at the sideline table as the official game clock.